23 Indigenous politics

 Key terms/names

 The major parties have moved away from the bipartisanship that surrounded the 1967 constitutional referendum and the passage of the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).
-Instead, over the past three decades, we have seen divisive and confusing debates around the Mabo case and the recognition of native title;[3] the creation and abolition of the Aboriginal and Torres Strait Islander Commission (ATSIC); the move towards ‘mainstreaming’ of Indigenous government services after decades of self-determination; the acknowledgement of the Stolen Generations culminating in the apology given by Prime Minister Kevin Rudd in 2008; the Northern Territory Emergency Response (the Intervention), affecting residents of remote communities, introduced by the federal government under Liberal–National Coalition (Coalition) Prime Minister John Howard in 2007; and the current debate around constitutional recognition, treaty and a ‘Voice’ to parliament.
+Instead, over the past three decades, we have seen divisive and confusing debates around the Mabo case and recognition of native title;[3] the creation and abolition of the Aboriginal and Torres Strait Islander Commission (ATSIC); the ‘mainstreaming’ of Indigenous government services after decades of self-determination; the acknowledgement of the Stolen Generations culminating in the apology given by Prime Minister Kevin Rudd in 2008; the Northern Territory Emergency Response (the Intervention), affecting residents of remote communities, introduced by the Liberal–National Coalition (Coalition) government under Prime Minister John Howard in 2007; and the national debate surrounding the 2023 Voice referendum, and attitudes towards treaty and truth-telling processes by state governments.

-It is difficult for a relatively small minority to gain a genuine voice for their issues in the mainstream media and government.
-It is also challenging to develop effective policies without an understanding of First Nations culture and communities.
+It is difficult for a relatively small minority to gain a genuine voice for their issues in mainstream media and government.
+It is also challenging to develop effective policies without an understanding of First Nations cultures and communities.
 This chapter breaks down some of these difficulties by:

-We conclude by reflecting on whether there is one ‘Aboriginal movement’ or many, and considering the significance of the Uluru Statement from the Heart and the return to nation-based identities.
+We conclude by reflecting on whether there is one ‘Aboriginal movement’ or many before considering the significance of the Uluru Statement from the Heart reforms and the return to nation-based identities.

-Legal definitions of identity are often debated, and sometimes disparaged, and it is important to understand the ways in which identity can be externally imposed or denied.
-In public policy, the ‘Commonwealth definition’ adopted by the government in the late 1970s remains current for the purposes of determining eligibility for Indigenous-specific programs and employment in identified positions.
+Legal definitions of identity are often debated, and sometimes disparaged, and it is important to understand the ways identity can be externally imposed or denied.
+In public policy, the ‘Commonwealth definition’ adopted in the late 1970s remains current for the purposes of determining eligibility for Indigenous-specific programs and employment in identified positions.
 It determines Indigenous status based on three criteria:

 These criteria have been difficult for some people to satisfy, particularly members of the Stolen Generations who have lost links to their birth families and their communities.
 For many First Peoples living in cities or country towns throughout most of the 20th century, it was preferable to deny Aboriginal heritage or avoid connecting with other Aboriginal people, out of fear of racism and social exclusion.[5]

 The principle of self-identification is recognised in the United Nations Declaration on the Rights of Indigenous Peoples, which states: ‘Indigenous peoples have the right to determine their own identity or membership in accordance with their customs and traditions’.[6]
-The damage done to First Nations through colonisation, with the associated loss of land, culture, language and connection to kin, has made this very difficult for many First Peoples, even today.
+The damage caused to land, culture, language and connection to kin, has made this very difficult for many First Peoples, even today.
 This is sometimes reflected in present-day conflicts over native title, recognition of traditional ownership and governance of organisations and communities.

 The importance of self-identification is clear when we consider the Commonwealth’s official statistics on the size of the First Nations population in Australia.
-The 2016 Census counted 649,171 Aboriginal and Torres Strait Islanders – 2.8 per cent of Australia’s population.[7]
-While First Peoples make up over 25 per cent of the population of the Northern Territory (NT) (over 58,248), the largest numerical population lives in the states of New South Wales (NSW) (216,176) and Queensland (186,482).
-Aboriginal and Torres Strait Islander people are more likely than non-Indigenous people to live in remote or very remote parts of Australia; nevertheless, over one-third of the Indigenous population lives in capital cities.
+The 2021 Census counted 812,728 Aboriginal and Torres Strait Islander people – 3.2 per cent of Australia’s population.[7]
+While First Peoples make up over 26 per cent of the population of the Northern Territory (NT) (over 61,115), the largest numerical populations live in the states of New South Wales (NSW) (278,043) and Queensland (237,303).
+Aboriginal and Torres Strait Islander people are more likely than non-Indigenous people to live in remote or very remote parts of Australia; nevertheless, over 40 per cent of the Indigenous population lives in major cities.

-There are hundreds of different First Nations in Australia, with different cultures, traditions, lore and languages.
-First Peoples believe they were born out of ‘Country’.
-Country represents a specific area of land and water, but is not reducible to just the geography of the land and its flora and fauna.
-Each Nation belongs to and is a part of Country, which they are responsible for, born from and live with in a mutually beneficial relationship.
-All elements of a First People’s Country connected not only with each other but also with other Peoples’ Country.
+There are hundreds of First Nations across Australia, with different cultures, traditions, law and languages.
+Among core similarities they share is a belief that they and their ancestors are related to ‘Country’.
+Country represents a specific area of land and water but is not reducible to just the geography of the land and its flora and fauna.
+Each group belongs to and is a part of Country, which they carry responsibility to care for and live with in a mutually beneficial relationship.
 In English, Country is an expression of First Peoples’ understanding of the cosmos or ‘philosophy of existence’.[8]

-While their cultures and languages differ widely, all First Peoples have a spiritual connection to Country, to the land of their ancestors and its inhabitants.
-This is because First Peoples believe that land, people and the laws that govern them all were created at the same time by their ancestral creation beings.
-There is an inherent understanding that all things are connected: First Peoples are connected to Country through their ancestors, who were born from Country.
-These connections are expressed here by Yolŋu elders:
+While cultures and languages differ widely, all First Nations have a spiritual connection to Country, the land of their ancestors and its inhabitants.
+This is because land, people and the laws that govern them were created at the same time by ancestral creation beings.
+There is an inherent understanding that all things are connected: Aboriginal peoples are connected to Country through their ancestors, who were born from Country.
+These connections have been described by Yolŋu elders:

 Bawaka is our homeland, our Country.
 Country means the land, but it means so much more too … When ngapaki [non-Indigenous people] come to Bawaka, we ask Bawaka Country to welcome you.
 Bawaka is alive, it talks to us and cares for us … We welcome you so that the land and the sea, the tides, the currents, the plants, the animals, the winds, the rocks, the songs and the dreams recognise you.